wu-thomas/saeforhealth-WHO/README.md

       - Under ‘Ports’: Fill ‘Host port’ with ‘3838’.
     - Click ‘Run’

-4. Open the app in your web browser by navigating to ‘<http://localhost:3838/>’.
+4. Open the RShiny app in your web browser by navigating to ‘<http://localhost:3838/>’.

 5. When done, close the webpage and: